-Fires can leave behind contaminants that can compromise the structural integrity of your home.
-ATI has over 30 years of experience helping homeowners and families ensure that their homes are repaired to the highest safety standards, including structural cleaning and decontamination from hazards like soot, lead, or asbestos that are uncovered by fire damage.
+Fires can leave behind contaminants that can compromise the structural integrity of your property.
+ATI has over 30 years of experience ensuring that damaged properties are repaired to the highest safety standards, including structural cleaning and decontamination from hazards like soot, lead, or asbestos that are uncovered by fire damage.

 Fires cause a reaction in materials like concrete, steel, and especially wood.
 While it may seem like a home is standing strong after a fire, these reactions can erode or compromise the frame over time.
 Structural cleaning and decontamination services prevent future damage and allow safe assessment of the building’s condition before repairs.
 Fires consume all the materials they encounter, but further damage continues to occur through soot residue and smoke after a fire is extinguished.
 This is one of the reasons that a thorough structural cleanup by a professional is so important.

 ATI’s qualified team assesses structural issues, prevents further damage, works with your insurance company, and creates a strategy to restore your property to pre-loss condition.
 After detailed structural cleaning, they perform a wide range of repairs, including concrete repair and concrete restoration, precast repairs and replacement, re-framing, steel repair and replacement, roofing repair and replacement, and more.
 The team is thorough, replacing all waterproofing to perform at its optimal strength and re-installing all necessary building components.
-With cutting edge techniques and equipment, our goal is to minimize your family’s time out of their home, and get your life back on track
+With cutting edge techniques and equipment, our goal is to minimize your downtime and get your life back on track

 Cleaning concrete may require a range of solutions depending on the extent of the damage and can be applied and either through pressure washing or industrial scrubbers.
 Concrete is relatively resilient to fire, but it can easily stain from burns, and if the fire is large enough, it can compromise its strength.
 Soot embedded in concrete can also stain adjacent materials.
 If the concrete is indoors, the residue can cause health complications.
-Cleaning these structures is vital in protecting the health of your family and the integrity of the home’s structure.
+Cleaning these structures is vital in protecting the health of the property’s occupants and the integrity of the building’s structure.

 Particularly in older buildings, asbestos or lead can be used in building materials like pipes, paint, flooring, siding, or insulation.
 When these materials remain safely encapsulated and undisturbed, they can be left in place.
 When a fire exposes these materials or burns them, causing contaminated soot and other residues, they become an environmental hazard that requires professional remediation as part of structural decontamination.